On Direct Estimation of Density Parameters and Hubble Constant for $\Lambda$CDM Universe using Hubble Measurements: Discussions and Conclusions

-We summerize the major conclusions of our analysis as follows.\\ (i) We note that the intrinsic errors in Hubble parameter measurements based upon the DA approach are larger than the errors using the BAO measurements.
-This leads to larger error on estimated cosmological parameters for both weighted mean and median statistics using the DA data alone.\\ (ii) In case of $31$ DA and $24$ BAO $H(z)$ data, the sample specific values of density parameters are smaller than the same corresponding to total $53$ $H(z)$ measurements since the large number ($n$) of data generates the larger number ($^{n}C_{3}$) of sample specific values.
-Interestingly, applying median statistic on these sample specific values (for entire $53$ $H(z)$ data), we find the values of fundamental cosmological parameters which agree with~\cite{Planck_2018} results excellently.\\ (iii) Excluding four high redshift points ($z=2.3,2.33,2.34,2.36$) in the analysis leads to the inconsistent values of the cosmological parameters.
-Including these four redshift points, we increase the number of sample specific values and also reduce the estimated uncertainties corresponding to the values of parameters.
-Thus, we find the results (consistent with~\cite{Planck_2018} results) of the fundamental cosmological parameters for the set of total $53$ $H(z)$ using our three-point diagnostics.\\ (iv) Because of the limitations of the application of weighted-mean statistic (specifically non-validating assumption of Gaussian nature of uncertainty distribution), median statistic is more reliable in our analysis.\\ (v) We estimate the values of fundamental cosmological density parameters and Hubble constant without assuming any prior value of any cosmological parameters.
-We analyse these parameters using our three-point diagnostics procedure for only $\Lambda$CDM model of the universe.
-In future, we will apply our three-point diagnostics method in various cosmological model (e.g. wCDM, CPL~\citep{Chevalier_2001,Linder_2003} models) to estimate the fundamental cosmological parameters.
+We summarize the major conclusions of our analysis as follows.\\ (i) We note that the intrinsic errors in Hubble parameter measurements based upon the DA approach are larger than the errors using the BAO measurements.
+This leads to larger error on estimated cosmological parameters for median statistics using the DA data alone. \textit{However, our estimated parameter values corresponding to DA set are consistent (within our estimated error ranges) with the values of these cosmological parameters constrained by the Planck Collaboration VI (2020)}~\cite{Planck_2018}.\\ (ii) For the case of 20 BAO data, the uncertainties of cosmological parameters are larger compared with the uncertainties obtained by using other two sets (i.e., 53 DA+BAO and 31 DA data), since the number of $H(z)$ in BAO set for our analysis is lesser than the number of $H(z)$ measurements contained by other two sets. \textit{However, the estimated values of cosmological parameters using BAO set are consistent (within estimated error ranges) with the Planck results.}\\ (iii) In case of DA+BAO sets, the number of sample specific values of density parameters are larger than the same corresponding to DA and BAO sets, since the large number ($n$) of data generates even larger number ($^{n}C_{3}$) of sample specific values. \textit{Applying median statistics on these sample specific values (for DA+BAO set), we find that the estimated values of fundamental cosmological parameters agree excellently with the Planck Collaboration VI (2020)}~\cite{Planck_2018} \textit{results.}\\ (iv) \textit{An important advantage of our method is that we estimate the values of fundamental cosmological density parameters without assuming any prior value of any cosmological parameters.
+Our method provides a unique and yet direct mapping between measured $H(z)$ values and each of the density parameters separately.
+Thus our method serves as a valuable alternative approach to usual cosmological parameter estimation methods in which all parameters are estimated jointly from the some given data.
+Such a method is expected to alleviate the problem of degeneracy issues between cosmological parameters during parameter estimation.} We obtain the values of these parameters using our three-point statistics procedure for $\Lambda$CDM model of the universe.
+In future, we will apply our three-point statistics method in various cosmological models (e.g. wCDM, CPL~\cite{Chevalier_2001,Linder_2003} models) to estimate the fundamental cosmological parameters.